 Michael is also Founder, President and Chief Executive Officer of A World Institute for a Sustainable Humanity, an international NGO with a wide array of sustainability based projects.
 Projects and board members span six continents and address sustainable agriculture, energy, forestry, water, salmon, and many other issues: training, consulting, technical assistance, strategic planning, and administration.

-Thomas Knittel, Design Partner, McClennan Design — Advisor
+Thomas Knittel, Design Principal at HDR Inc. — Advisor

 Knittel, AIA, LEED AP BD+C, is a Design Partner at McClennan Design.
 He is the firm’s leading expert in biomimicry – drawing inspi

 ration from natural systems to solve human problems – and holds a Biomimicry Specialty Certificate from Biomimicry 3.8.
 The organization also honored him with the 2013 Excellence in Biomimicry Award.